Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Subscribing to the Push Messaging Service

 You should of course ask the user's permission for showing notifications on your page.
 This is handled in more detail in the actual code.
-The following example serves to give you an idea by only handling `'granted'`{:.js}.
+The following example gives you an idea by handling the `'granted'`{:.js} result.

 If the service worker registration is successful you can access its `pushManager`{:.js} object. `serviceWorkerRegistration.pushManager.subscribe()`{:.js} returns a promise with a valid subscription if successful.
 You don't have to care about the messaging service itself.
 Chrome will return a subscription with a Google endpoint wheres Firefox will return a subscription with a Mozilla endpoint.
 This is the beauty of a standards-based approach.